Instructor: Justin Barber

 Too often, instructors limit how students learn based upon their own pedagogical predispositions.
 Several studies have noted, however, that people learn languages in different ways.
 What may work for one person may not work for another.
 In this learning agreement, please identify (1) how you expect this class to contribute to the goals you have for taking the course, (2) what concrete actions you plan to take to meet these goals, and (3) the grade you hope to receive at the end of this course.
 Your goals should be attainable with reasonable effort.
 After you and I read Greek together privately for the second time, we can discuss how you have met, not met, or surpassed your goals and whether you feel you have earned the grade you set out to attain.
 In the majority of cases, you will receive the grade you feel you have earned.
 If I see major discrepancies between the grade you feel you have earned and your overall grasp of the material, we will enter into negotiation.

-5. Read with me twice throughout the quarter privately (once in the middle of the quarter and once before the end of the quarter) or commit to taking the quizzes and tests, so that we can identify your strengths and weaknesses in order to direct your energies more efficiently.
+5. Read with me twice throughout the quarter privately (once in the middle of the quarter and once before the end of the quarter), so that we can identify your strengths and weaknesses in order to direct your energies more efficiently.

-These are not performances!
+These are not examinations, nor are they performances!
 I suspect this requirement may scare some of you.
 Please do not be afraid.
 Rather, consider these as opportunities to assess your progress and deficiencies together in order to determine how you might reach your long term goal to know Greek.
 These will not necessarily influence your grade.
 If you have a difficult schedule, we can read together asynchronously.
-If you choose to take the quizzes and tests, and may attempt them as many times as you would like without penalty!

 6. Develop a substantial vocabulary (in order to wean you as soon as possible from relying too heavily on a lexicon!).